What Exactly Is Marjoram?

 How to Buy and Store Marjoram Like a Pro

 - Storage Tips: Keep dried marjoram in an airtight container away from light and moisture.
-Fresh marjoram can be stored in the fridge wrapped in damp paper towel inside a plastic bag.
+Fresh marjoram can be stored in the fridge wrapped in a damp paper towel inside a plastic bag.

 Form | Shelf Life | Best Use Case |